-Eliada’s PRTF has four cottage programs for youth 12-17 years old.
+Eliada’s PRTF has two cottage programs for youth 12-17 years old.
 PRTF runs 24 hours a day, 365 days a year and provides 24 hour supervision.
-Students receive individual, family, and group therapy by Licensed Mental Health Clinicians.
-Treatment approaches vary in the cottages, including some or all of:

 - Structured Psychotherapy for Adolescents Responding to Chronic Stress (SPARCS): Certified Mental Health Clinicians lead this group therapy that provides a combination of psychoeducation and skills for students who have experienced trauma or chronic stress.

 - Therapeutic Animal Service Cooperative (TASC): Students participate in weekly groups with the animals while developing interpersonal skills such as communication, listening, asking for help, problem solving, empathy, emotional awareness, and self-confidence.
 (Full description below.)

 - Equine Assisted Growth and Learning Association (EAGALA): Certified Mental Health Clinicians and an Equine Specialist use this model of equine therapy in individual, family, and group settings.

 - Therapeutic Recreation: Students have the opportunity to participate in therapeutic after school activities including sports and creative arts.
 (Full description below.)

 Students receive daily instruction in English/Literature, Math Foundations/Concepts, General Science, and Health & Wellness in a highly-structured small classroom setting.
 All lessons follow NC Common Core/Standard Course of Study objectives.
 Additionally, students who need remediation receive instruction from a licensed Title One Teacher and special education students receive instruction from a licensed Special Education Teacher.
 High school students who are motivated to complete specific high school credits may utilize Gradpoint, an online core academic credit program.